-- Due to asymmetric packet routing [25], in-network observation point sometime may only capture traffic in one direction (illustrated in Figure 2b). - It cannot guarantee the robustness of captured traffic because of the deployment of various traffic engineering techniques [26], [27].
+- Due to asymmetric packet routing [51], in-network observation point sometime may only capture traffic in one direction (illustrated in Figure 2b). - It cannot guarantee the integrity of captured traffic for a long period because of the deployment of various traffic engineering techniques [52], [53].
 The routing path for any packet can be dynamic in today's networks.

-Therefore, in-network-based observation points may be more suitable for traditional TA tasks such as Internet measurement and network-layer anomaly detection.
+Therefore, in-network observation points may be more suitable for traditional TA tasks such as Internet measurement and network-layer anomaly detection.
 As for FGTA, many approaches (e.g., user behavior inference, website fingerprinting) prefer to use the gateway-based observation point to capture more complete traffic data from endpoints.
 However, wherever the observation point is located, it is difficult to capture all the relevant traffic in the network.

 To capture comprehensive traffic data from the network with complex topology, we can deploy multiple observation points at different vantage points if conditions permit.
-By using a pool of metering processes to collect network packets at multiple observation points, optionally filter them and aggregate information about these packets, a traffic exporter can gather each of the observation points together into an observation domain and sends this information to a traffic capture engine [28].
+By using a pool of metering processes to collect network packets at multiple observation points, optionally filter them and aggregate information about these packets, a traffic exporter can gather each of the observation points together into an observation domain and sends this information to a traffic capture engine [54].
 Then we can obtain relatively comprehensive network traffic data without redundancy.
-However, this approach is expensive to deploy and not always feasible due to real-world constraints.
+Another benefit of deploying multiple observation points is that it allows distributed or cooperative TA, where multiple analyzers can collaborate to analyze traffic data and synthesize more comprehensive knowledge [55]-[57].
+For example, analyzers can choose to upload only extracted features or intermediate results to a central server to reduce the burden of data transmission or enhance the privacy of the data [58]; researchers can also leverage federated learning techniques to train a global model without sharing sensitive traffic data [59]-[62].
+However, these approaches are costly to implement and often impractical due to real-world constraints, making them seldom used in practice, particularly in the context of FGTA.

-B. Traffic Data Acquiring
+C. Traffic Data Acquiring

 Since the birth of the Internet, various traffic capture engines have been developed to log traffic information.
 TA approaches can further leverage these "log information" to measure network events, detect anomalies, and analyze network behaviors.
-Based on different information captured, these traffic capture engines can be classified into either packet-level or flowlevel [4].
+Based on different information captured, these traffic capture engines can be classified into either packet-level or flow-level [4].

 1) Packet-level capture: Packet-level capture is widely used in local networks and endpoint devices.
 As its name states, it copies or makes a snapshot of all the network packets that pass by the network interface and forwards the collected data to a collector.
-The agent that takes charge of the capture is called a packet-level traffic capture engine or a "sniffer", which can be either software-based (e.g., Snoop [29], Wireshark [30], etc.) or hardware-based (e.g., Sniffer InfiniStream [31]).
+The agent that takes charge of the capture is called a packet-level traffic capture engine or a "sniffer", which can be either software-based (e.g., Snoop [63], Wireshark [64], etc.) or hardware-based (e.g., Sniffer InfiniStream [65]).
 It can be as simple as an IP table rule on a route that copies all the traffic to a cloud disk besides normal forwarding.

 Packet-level capture can collect raw network traffic, containing both packet headers and packet payloads.
-Theoretically, it can support all types of FGTA tasks because it basically logs all the information flowing on networks.
+Theoretically, it can support all types of FGTA tasks by logging all the information flowing through the network, making it an ideal input source for FGTA.
 However, in most cases, packet-level traffic capture might not be the right solution to deploy for the following reasons: